albertorestifo/node-dijkstra/README.md

 #### Parameters

 - `String name`: name of the node
-- `Object edges`: object containing the name of the neighboring nodes and their cost
+- `Object|Map edges`: object or `Map` containing the name of the neighboring nodes and their cost

 #### Returns